-The possibility proposed of exclusion of subscription rights is objectively justified by its ability to foster the attainment of the goals targeted.
-These are an optimisation of capital structure, a reduction of costs of financing, the attainment of a high conversion quote, the reaching of new groups of investors, and the securing of capital by the corporate group directly at the point in which the funds procured will actually be deployed.
-All these accomplishments, in turn, further enhance and improve the Company's competitive position.
+The proposed possibility of the exclusion of subscription rights is objectively justified by its ability to foster the attainment of the goals targeted.
+These are an optimisation of capital structure, a reduction of financing costs, the attainment of a high conversion price, the reaching of new groups of investors, and the securing of capital by the corporate group directly at the point in which the funds procured will actually be deployed.
+In turn, all these accomplishments further enhance and improve the Company's competitive position.
 This guarantees the serving of the interests of the Company and of its shareholders.

-Another reason why the exclusion of subscription rights is appropriate and requisite stems from the inflow of outside, hybrid and own capital expected to occur.
+Another reason why the exclusion of subscription rights is appropriate and requisite stems from the inflow of borrowed, hybrid and own equity capital expected to occur.
 These financial instruments, which accord to the stipulations of Section 174 AktG, are oriented towards target groups, and take the place of capital measures that are more cost-intensive.
-The former come with advantageous financing conditions and ensure the capability of undertaking flexible long-term planning for the Company, and of thus realization of the objectives set for it.
-These achievements, in turn, foster the Company's success, and, since the two are related, that of all shareholders.
+The former come with advantageous financing conditions and ensure the capability of undertaking flexible long-term planning for the Company, and the related realisation of the objectives set for it.
+In turn, these achievements foster the Company's success, and, since the two are related, that of all shareholders.
 Were there to be no exclusion of subscription rights, the Company would not be capable of responding in a relative rapid and flexible way to advantageous conditions on markets.

 The Management Board of the Company expects the advantages arising to the Company from the issuance of financial instruments as defined in Section 174 AktG, with this comprised of the exclusion of subscription rights, to benefit all shareholders.
 This benefit will clearly outweigh the (potential) proportionate loss of participation experienced by shareholders excluded from subscription.
-This, in turn, means that, viewing the matter as a whole, the serving of the Company's interests is of far greater import than the disadvantages experienced by the shareholders due to the exclusion of the rights of participation.
-In summary, the weighing of all of the circumstances listed above leads to the determination that the exclusion of subscription rights, with this being within the bounds described, is requisite, suitable, appropriate and in the predominance of the interests of the Company.
+In turn, this means that, viewing the matter as a whole, the serving of the Company's interests is of far greater importance than the disadvantages experienced by the shareholders due to the exclusion of the participation rights.
+In summary, the weighing of all of the circumstances listed above leads to the conclusion that the exclusion of subscription rights, with this being within the bounds described, is requisite, suitable, appropriate and in the predominant best interests of the Company.
 This is in turn justifies such a move.